ryantd42/NY-Legislative-Git/2023/A7759A-2023/bill.md

   ___________

- Introduced  by  M.  of  A. JONES -- (at request of the Governor) -- read once and referred to the Committee on Governmental Operations
+ Introduced  by  M.  of  A. JONES -- (at request of the Governor) -- read once and referred to  the  Committee  on  Governmental  Operations  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT relating to settlement of certain land claims

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Land claims settlement.
 The legislature hereby finds that long-standing disputes between the Saint Regis Mohawk Tribe, the  Mohawk Council  of  Akwesasne, and the Mohawk Nation Council of Chiefs, and the